Ever thought of turning a dresser into a coffee server? You can!

 I’ve got the low down for you right here! >>> 26 Types of Chalk Style Paint For Furniture

-I really wanted to put some graphics on the top of this piece.
+I knew I wanted to do more than paint …so decided to add some graphics on to the top of this piece.

 And since it was going to be used as a “Coffee Server” I wanted it to say “Chocolate or Cafe” or something along those lines.